MicrosoftDocs/azure-devops-docs/docs/notifications/at-mentions.md

 # Use &#64;mentions to further discussion
 **VSTS | TFS 2017 | TFS 2015.2**

 The **@mention** control allows you to quickly pull someone into a discussion.
-The **#ID** control quickly links the object you're working in to a work item based on its ID.
+You can use this control within the Discussion section of a work item form, or a pull request.

 <a id="mention-person-id">  </a>